BrancoLab/Common-Coordinate-Behaviour/README.md

 Relevant functions are found in _Video_Functions.py_.
 In particular the _model_arena()_ function must be customized to match the particular arena or object in your videos.

-Use _Calibrate_Fisheye.py_ to calibrate fisheye distortion in your camera
+Use _Calibrate_Fisheye.py_ to calibrate fisheye distortion in your camera.
+(Includes code borrowed from Kenneth Jiang medium.com/@kennethjiang/calibrate-fisheye-lens-using-opencv-333b05afa0b0)

 To test it out, run the file _Register_and_Display_Behavior.py_